GiuCar82/Fortris/README.md

 # Fortris integration API service

 ## Introduction
-This project is developed to answer the technical challenge of building an integration API service with five endpoints in python.
+This project is developed to answer the technical challenge of building an integration API service in python with five endpoints.

 ## Technologies
-The technologies and modules used are :
+Technologies and modules used:
 * python3.8
 * docker-compose
 * fastapi